Regan Riley: Career

 Riley joined the Bolton Wanderers F.C.
 Academy when he was nine years old.

-On 17 August 2019, Riley made his Bolton Wanderers debut as a second half substitute in a 5–0 loss away to Tranmere Rovers, in a Bolton team made up largely of youth players, due to financial difficulties.
+On 17 August 2019, Riley made his Bolton Wanderers debut as a second-half substitute in a 5–0 loss away to Tranmere Rovers, in a Bolton team made up largely of youth players, due to financial difficulties.
 He returned to the U18 for the 20–21 season.
-Riley was used as a Substitute in the EFL Trophy against Shrewsbury Town, on 6th October 2020.
+Riley was used as a Substitute in the EFL Trophy against Shrewsbury Town, on 6 October 2020.
 In the 2–1 defeat, he replace Tom White midway through the first-half and completed the game.

 On 1 February 2021, Riley joined Championship side Norwich City on a three-year contract.
 Norwich paid Bolton £250,000.
+Following the conclusion of the 2023–24 season, Riley departed the club.

+On 13 September 2024, Riley joined National League North club Radcliffe on an initial one-year deal with the option for a further twelve months.